 As you can tell, I am a HUGE fan of the Chrysalis Cardi and Encircled as a whole.
 This is by far one of the best items I own (I’m a minimalist, so that means a lot!).
 I think you’ll love your Cardi as much as I love mine.

-*Please note that while these are affiliate links, Encircled did NOT ask me to write this post, and they did NOT give me any free product.
+*Please note that while these are affiliate and referral links, Encircled did NOT ask me to write this post, and they did NOT give me any free product.
 I bought both Cardis and the Flipside Leggings with my own money 💵🙌🏽

 Do you have any questions about my Chrysalis Cardi review?
 If you need help deciding on a Cardi, comment below!
 I’m happy to help.